EVENTFLOW

 The Challenge

-The challenge was to design a tool that simplifies the complexities of event planning and centralizes simplicity, providing all the necessary features for team management while effectively communicating that with the public in a timely manner.
+The challenge was to design a tool that simplifies the complexities of event planning and centralizes information - providing all the necessary features for team management while effectively communicating that with the public in a timely manner.

 Key Pain Points